Bull Connor: Children's Crusade

 In the final phase of Project C, the Southern Christian Leadership Conference's James Bevel introduced a controversial new tactic of using young people in the demonstrations.
-Most adults were working and could not afford to take time off.
+Most adults were working for bosses who openly threatened their jobs with termination for participating in the demonstrations.
 On May 2, 1963, the first youths and students walked out of the 16th Street Baptist Church and attempted to march to Birmingham's City Hall to talk to the Mayor.
 By the end of the day, 959 children, ranging from ages 6–18, had been arrested.

 The next day, even more students joined the marches, against whom Connor ordered the use of fire hoses and attack dogs.
 This did not stop the demonstrators, but generated bad publicity for Connor through the news media.
 The use of fire hoses continued and by May 7, Connor and the police department had detained more than 3,000 demonstrators.

 The Black Americans' economic boycott of businesses that refused to hire them and downtown stores that kept segregated facilities helped gain negotiation by the city's business leaders.
 The SCLC and the Senior Citizens Committee, who represented a majority of Birmingham businesses, came to an agreement.
 On May 10, they agreed on desegregation of lunch counters, restrooms, fitting rooms, and drinking fountains at department stores, the upgrading in position and hiring of blacks, cooperation with SCLC legal representatives in releasing all detainees, and the establishment of formal communication between black and whites through the Senior Citizens Committee.

 Later life and death

-On June 3, 1964, Connor resumed a place in government when he was elected president of the Alabama Public Service Commission.
+On June 3, 1964, Connor resumed a place in government when he was elected president of the Alabama Public Service Commission in the 1964 Alabama Public Service Commission election.
 He suffered a stroke on December 7, 1966, and used a wheelchair for the rest of his life.
-He was present on February 16, 1968, when the Haleyville, Alabama, police precinct made the first use of 9-1-1 as an emergency telephone number.
 Connor won another term in 1968, but was defeated in 1972.

 He suffered another stroke on February 26, 1973, which left him unconscious.
 He died a few weeks later, in March of that year.
 Survivors included his widow, Beara, a daughter, and a brother, Ed Connor.

 Legacy

-Connor's brutality and violence against civil rights activists contributed to Ku Klux Klan and other violence against blacks in the city of Birmingham.
-On a Sunday in September 1963, the 16th Street Baptist Church bombing destroyed a portion of the church basement causing the death of four African-American girls.
+Connor's brutality and violence against civil rights activists contributed to Ku Klux Klan and other violence against black people in the city of Birmingham.
+On a Sunday in September 1963, the 16th Street Baptist Church bombing destroyed a portion of the church basement causing the death of four Black girls, Addie Mae Collins age 14, Carol Denise McNair age 11, Carole Rosamond Robertson age 14, and Cynthia Dionne Wesley, age 14.
 The church was known as the center of civil rights activities in Birmingham.
 The city and movement leaders had just reached a negotiated agreement on integration of facilities and jobs.
 The deaths of the children prompted the Attorney General Robert Kennedy to call Governor George Wallace and threaten to send in federal troops to control violence and bombings in Birmingham.